Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 Cons

-• Compatibility Issues: Only works with consumer/home-based Xfinity accounts and requires a Comcast/Xfinity router.
+• Compatibility: Only works with consumer/home-based Xfinity accounts and requires a compatible Comcast/Xfinity gateway (not customer-owned routers).

 • No Compatibility with Comcast Business Accounts: Limits its usability for business customers.